Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Bounded-confidence models (BCMs) on networks

 where ${\Gamma}_i = \{j | A_{i,j} = 1 \quad \text{and} \quad |x_i - x_j| < \epsilon \}$ is the set of adjacent agents (i.e., neighbors) of agent $i$ whose opinions are within the confidence bound.
 Given a network and an initial opinion profile, the HK model is deterministic.
 This is convenient for mathematical analysis.

-Consider the HK model on a connected network (i.e., a network in which there exists a path from any node to any other node) with a homogeneous confidence bound $\epsilon$.
-Some of its properties are the following~\cite{rainer2002opinion,lorenz2005stabilization}: \begin{itemize} \item{Opinion updates do not change the ordering of opinions.
-That is, $x_i(t) \leq x_j(t)$ at any time $t$ implies that $x_i(\tau) \leq x_j(\tau$) for all $\tau$.
-(See Section 3D of \cite{rainer2002opinion}.)} \item{If the opinion difference between two nodes exceeds the confidence bound $\epsilon$ at time $t$, those two nodes cannot subsequently have opinions that differ by less than the confidence bound.
-(See Section 3D of \cite{rainer2002opinion}.)} \item{A necessary condition to achieve a consensus opinion, which entails that $|x_i(T) - x_j(T)| \rightarrow 0$ for all $i$ and $j$, in a finite time $T$ is that removing all edges between adjacent nodes that are not directly receptive to each other (i.e., neighboring nodes whose opinions differ by at least the confidence bound) yields a connected pruned network.
-If the pruned network is disconnected at time $t$, it remains disconnected for all subsequent times.} \item{In matrix form, Eq.~\eqref{eq:HK} is ${X(t + 1)} = W(t)X(t)$, where the opinion-update matrix $W$ is related to the adjacency matrix and we recall that $X(t)$ is an opinion profile.
-The matrix $W$ is row-stochastic and type-symmetric (i.e., $\mathrm{sign}(W_{i,j}) = \mathrm{sign}(W_{j,i})$ and $W_{i,j} = 0$ if and only if $W_{j,i} = 0$) with nonzero diagonal entries and positive nonzero entries.
-Therefore, by Theorem 2 of \cite{lorenz2005stabilization}, the opinion profile converges to an opinion profile with at least one opinion cluster and consensus in each cluster.} \end{itemize}
+Consider the HK model on a connected network (i.e., a network in which there exists a path from any node to any other node) with a homogeneous confidence bound $\epsilon$. {In matrix form, Eq.~\eqref{eq:HK} is ${X(t + 1)} = W(t)X(t)$, where the opinion-update matrix $W$ is related to the adjacency matrix and $X(t)$ is an opinion profile.
+If the matrix $W$ is row-stochastic and type-symmetric (i.e., $\mathrm{sign}(W_{i,j}) = \mathrm{sign}(W_{j,i})$ and $W_{i,j} = 0$ if and only if $W_{j,i} = 0$) with nonzero diagonal entries and non-negative entries (which is true of the adjacency matrix $A$), then the HK model has the following properties~\cite{rainer2002opinion,lorenz2005stabilization}}: \begin{itemize} \item{Opinion updates do not change {the order of the node} opinions.
+That is, $x_i(t) \leq x_j(t)$ at any time $t$ implies that $x_i(\tau) \leq x_j(\tau$) for all times $\tau > 0$.
+See Section 3D of \cite{rainer2002opinion}.} \item{If the opinion difference between two nodes exceeds the confidence bound $\epsilon$ at time $t$, those two nodes cannot subsequently have opinions that differ by less than the confidence bound.
+See Section 3D of \cite{rainer2002opinion}.} \item{A necessary condition to achieve a consensus opinion, which entails that $|x_i(T) - x_j(T)| \rightarrow 0$ for all nodes $i$ and $j$, in a finite time $T$ is that removing all edges between adjacent nodes that are not directly receptive to each other (i.e., neighboring nodes whose opinions differ by at least the confidence bound) yields a connected pruned network.
+If the pruned network is disconnected at time $t$, it remains disconnected at all subsequent times.} \item{By Theorem 2 of \cite{lorenz2005stabilization}, the opinion profile converges to an opinion profile with at least one opinion cluster and consensus in each opinion cluster.} \end{itemize}

 These properties are nice mathematically, but they differ markedly from typical real-life observations of opinion dynamics.
-Additionally, the opinion updates in these models do not incorporate neighborhood effects.
-In Section \ref{sec:nbc}, we generalize the HK and DW models to incorporate neighborhood effects.
-The properties of these extended models differ from the properties above.
+Additionally, the opinion updates in the HK and DW models do not incorporate neighborhood effects.
+In Section \ref{sec:nbc}, we generalize the HK and DW models to incorporate such effects.
+The resulting neighborhood-based HK model has rather different properties than the ones that we just discussed.
+Introducing neighborhood effects also yields interesting phenomena in DW models.